 You can add new fields to a resource to store data that are not part of the out of the box data model.

 - Use the Create element button to create a field.

-- Specify a label, an ID, a field type, and define the maximum length authorized for this field.The ID field is mandatory and must be unique for each field added.If you leave the Label field empty, it will automatically be completed from the ID.
-We recommend using 30 characters maximum.
+- Specify a label, an ID, a field type, and define the maximum length authorized for this field.The ID field is mandatory and must be unique for each field added.Use 30 characters maximum.

 - To modify one of the fields, check the Edit Properties button.

 - In the Field definition screen, you can define a category that will be used for the audience and targeting, or even add a description.